 Consistent with section 408(b)(2)(D) of FFDCA, EPA has reviewed the available scientific data and other relevant information in support of this action and considered its validity, completeness and reliability and the relationship of this information to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.
 In the case of certain chemical substances that are defined as polymers, the Agency has established a set of criteria to identify categories of polymers expected to present minimal or no risk.
 The definition of a polymer is given in 40 CFR 723.250(b) and the exclusion criteria for identifying these low-risk polymers are described in 40 CFR 723.250(d).
-2-Propenoic acid, 2hydroxyethyl ester, polymer with $\alpha$ -[4-(ethenyloxy)butyl]-ω-hydroxypoly (oxy-1,2-ethanediyl) conforms to the definition of a polymer given in 40 CFR 723.250(b) and meets the following criteria that are used to identify low-risk polymers.
+The polymer, 2-Propenoic acid, monoester with 1,2-propanediol, polymer with α -[4-(ethenyloxy) butyl]ω-hydroxypoly (oxy-1,2-ethanediyl) and 2,5-furandione, conforms to the definition of a polymer given in 40 CFR 723.250(b) and meets the following criteria that are used to identify low-risk